 George A. James, Professor; Ph.D., Columbia University.
 Asian philosophy; comparative philosophy; comparative environmental ethics; environmental issues and movements; history and phenomenology of religion; history and philosophy of the study of religion; phenomenology; philosophy of religion.

 Jaime E. Jimenez, Professor; Ph.D., Utah State University.
 Sub-Antarctic conservation.

 David M. Kaplan, Associate Professor; Ph.D., Fordham University.
 Hermeneutics; philosophy of technology; philosophy of food and food ethics; critical theory; phenomenology; social-political philosophy; aesthetics.

-Irene Klaver, Associate Professor; Ph.D., State University of New York at Stony Brook.
+Irene Klaver, Professor; Ph.D., Stony Brook University.
 Philosophy of water; aesthetics; feminist theory; philosophy of science; ancient Greek philosophy.